joebraha/aiproject/README.md

 This project demonstrates the use of the HuggingFace transformers API to fine-tune a text classification language model using a sample dataset.
 Specifically, the BERT model was trained to identify the 'toxicity' of messages based on the training dataset from kaggle https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
 The model was then deployed to a HuggingFace space using Streamlit.

+The project can be viewed [here](https://sites.google.com/nyu.edu/joebraha-aiproject/), or direct on [HuggingFace](huggingface.co/spaces/jbraha/aiproject).

+### Preliminary Note

+The space takes quite a long time to load up and operate due to the configuration of streamlit site rendering.
+A future implementation should look to solve this problem.

 ## Training
 Google Colab was used to power the training of the model.
 The notebook used for training is available at [LINK](working_training.ipynb).